 The Final Fantasy games have their fair share of censoring, especially those that appeared on Nintendo's consoles.
 Examples include:

-In the original Japanese version, Tellah just swears at Edward while he's pummeling him.
+In the original Japanese version, Tellah just swears at Edward while he's pummeling him rather than uttering a Japanese equivalent (whatever that would be) of his famous "You Spoony Bard!"

 Judeo-Christian references were forbidden.
 The White Magic spell "Holy" was renamed to "White", the Tower of Prayers in Mysidia was renamed to Tower of Wishes, and Rosa's "Pray" ability was removed entirely.